 - Sport.
 For example, exercise and fitness training at a gym or during an exercise class, swimming and tennis, etc.

 If anyone does regular physical activity, it can have a number of health benefits.
-A separate leaflet called Physical Activity For Health, gives further details about physical activity in general.
+See separate leaflet called Physical Activity For Health.

 What are the benefits of physical activity during pregnancy?